WELCOME TO FROSTLINE DAYLILIES

 (Semi-evergreen

-tet, 28” 6.5” bloom, 4 way branching, 20 buds, mid through late season, REBLOOMER)
+tet, 28” 6.5” bloom, 4 way branching,

 best genetics of both parents came together in choice form.